foundry-rs/starknet-foundry/docs/src/snforge-advanced-features/conditional-compilation.md

 snforge test --features snforge_test_only
 ```

-If `snforge test` is run without features enabled, it won't build any artifacts for the `MockContract` and all tests that use this contract will fail.
+If `snforge test` is run without the above feature enabled, it won't build any artifacts for the `MockContract` and all tests that use this contract will fail.

 ## Functions